Doomlol/void-sh/README.md

 # void.sh

-THE PROJECT COULD BE CONTINUED IN THE FUTURE BUT NOT IN THIS REPOSITORY AND IN THIS FORM.
+THE PROJECT COULD BE CONTINUED IN THE FUTURE.

 void.sh is a script written in Bash to configure Void Linux.